Tyrell Jenkins: Atlanta Braves

-On November 17, 2014, the Cardinals traded Jenkins and Shelby Miller to the Atlanta Braves for Jason Heyward and Jordan Walden.
+On November 17, 2014, the Cardinals traded Jenkins and Shelby Miller to the Atlanta Braves in exchange for Jason Heyward and Jordan Walden.
 Jenkins began the 2015 season with the Mississippi Braves.
 He played in 16 games and went 5–5 with a 3.00 ERA.
-He was promoted to the Gwinnett Braves of the Class AAA International League on July 9 and made his Triple A debut against the Norfolk Tides.
+He was promoted to the Gwinnett Braves of the Triple-A International League on July 9 and made his Triple-A debut against the Norfolk Tides.
 Jenkins remained with Gwinnett for the rest of the year, finishing with a total of 25 starts, and a 3.19 ERA.
 He was named the Braves' Minor League Pitcher of the Year at the end of the season.
 Jenkins opened the 2016 season in Gwinnett's starting rotation, where he pitched 57 2/3 innings and recorded a 2.97 ERA.
 In June, he began pitching in relief, a move that was seen to increase the possibility of a promotion to the major leagues.
 On June 16, 2016, Jenkins was called up to the major leagues for the first time.
 He made his debut six days later against the Miami Marlins, throwing one scoreless inning in relief to finish the eighth inning.
 On July 6, Jenkins made his first major league start in place of Julio Teherán.
 He faced the Philadelphia Phillies, pitching 4 2/3 innings, while yielding one earned run.

 On July 29, 2016, Jenkins recorded his first Major League win against the Philadelphia Phillies giving up one unearned run, four hits, and four walks as well as recording four strikeouts through six innings.
 On August 20, he was sent down to Gwinnett.
 Jenkins was recalled on September 17.

-Texas Rangers
+San Diego Padres

 On December 8, 2016, the Braves traded Jenkins and Brady Feigl to the Texas Rangers in exchange for Luke Jackson.
 Jenkins was designated for assignment by the Rangers on December 21.

-Cincinnati Reds

-Jenkins was claimed by the Cincinnati Reds on December 23, 2016.
+Jenkins was claimed off waivers by the Cincinnati Reds on December 23.

-San Diego Padres

-On January 3, 2017, Jenkins was claimed by the San Diego Padres.
-He began the 2017 season with the El Paso Chihuahuas of the Class AAA Pacific Coast League.
-He was released on July 21 after allowing 71 runs in less than 85 innings in the AAA level.
+On January 3, 2017, Jenkins was claimed off waivers again, this time by the San Diego Padres.
+He began the season with the El Paso Chihuahuas of the Triple–A Pacific Coast League, but struggled to a 4-8 record and 7.76 ERA with 56 strikeouts across 82 1/3 innings pitched.
+Jenkins was released by the Padres organization on July 21.